Explore the hidden beaches of Crete

 Staying at Tonia's Cottage puts you in the perfect spot to discover these hidden gems — just don’t forget to bring your sense of adventure and some comfy shoes!

-I can't wait to welcome you to Crete and help you explore all these incredible spots.
+I can't wait to welcome you to Crete and help you explore all these unique spots.

 If you're staying at Tonia's Cottage, you're in the perfect spot to explore not only the hidden beaches of Crete but also some wonderful, easily accessible beaches close by.
 While these spots are more popular, they still offer a great opportunity to enjoy Crete’s beauty without venturing too far from your home base.